Optical Precision Lenses

 As mentioned above, several forms exist.
 They are either used on their own or you can combine them for a variety of effects.
 An optical train is an example of this and is widely used by astrophotographers.
 The following details the differences in lenses.

-Optical lens can be sorted in a variety of ways.
-However, many people like to sort them into two broader categories – convergers and diverges.
+Optical lens can be sorted in many ways.
+However, many like to sort them into two broader categories – convergers and diverges.
 These are rounded lenses that you can use to do exactly what they sound like – converge or diverge it from or into a specific place.
 These types of lenses can be seen regularly in everyday life.